ritutejwani/ANPR_ATCC_for_SMART_TRAFFIC_MANAGEMENT/README.md

 --> Detects and recognizes vehicle license plates for tracking and monitoring purposes.

-6.Automatic Traffic Counting and Classification (ATCC):
+6.Automatic Traffic Control and Classification (ATCC):

 --> Counts and classifies vehicles in real-time for better traffic management.